 The address is: 586 Queens Rd, Lowfield, Sheffield S2 4DU.
 There is a bus stop outside and free on-street parking behind the car wash opposite.

 Prices and Arranging a Consultation

 I offer an initial consultation free of charge.
 This is an opportunity for you to tell me a little about yourself and what you are looking for, and for me to answer any questions you might have.
-I advise people to 'shop around' when looking for a therapist.
-Seeking therapy can be both a big step and a big commitment, I believe that it is important to try and find someone who feels like a good fit.
-Offering a first meeting free of charge makes this possible without any initial financial cost.
+I advise people to 'shop around' when looking for a therapist - it is important to find a therapist who feels like the right fit.

 I offer a one hour initial consultation free of charge.